Where to go today in Corvo: microclimates, webcams, and how to best choose your day

 Portão / Cara do Índio / cliffs and exposed areas

-This zone can pay off a lot on good days, but it needs margin and its own reading.
-When the weather is more uncertain, it usually takes a back seat to the village and simpler plans.
+This is an area that can deliver a lot on good days, but it requires margin and its own reading.
+When the weather is more uncertain, it usually loses priority compared with the village and simpler plans.

 Practical readings that make sense on Corvo

-Do not force the higher area immediately just because it is the island’s big goal.
-In many cases, it makes more sense to stay around the village, switch to a simpler plan, or wait for a better window.
+Do not force the higher area straight away just because it is the island’s big goal.
+Very often, it makes more sense to stay in the village, switch to a simpler plan, or wait for a better window.

 IF THE DAY IS MIXED

-On mixed days, the best approach is usually to build a flexible plan, with a safer option around the village and an altitude or viewpoint option only if the moment-by-moment reading confirms it.
+On mixed days, the best approach is usually to build a flexible plan, with one safer option in the village and another higher-ground or viewpoint option only if the real-time reading confirms it.

 IF YOU HAVE MOBILITY

-Even on Corvo, having room to adapt the plan helps a lot.
-The value is in not insisting too early on the most exposed point when the village is still much more usable.
+Even on Corvo, having some margin to adapt the plan helps a lot.
+The value lies in not insisting too early on the most exposed point while the village remains more usable.

 THE RIGHT LOGIC

-The goal is not to predict a perfect day minute by minute, but to reduce wrong decisions and increase the chances of making the most of Corvo based on the island’s real conditions.
+The goal is not to guess a perfect day minute by minute, but to reduce bad decisions and increase the chances of making better use of Corvo based on the island’s real conditions.

 On Corvo, reading the moment well makes all the difference

-On a small, exposed island like Corvo, deciding whether to go up, wait, or stay in a safer area can completely change the quality of the day.
+On a small and exposed island like Corvo, understanding whether it makes sense to go up, wait, or stay in a safer area can completely change the quality of the day.

 Combine it with other useful guides